Command Line Parameters

 - Check if certificate file path is correct

-- Use puppet-sign to generate key pair:
+- Use puppet-sign to generate key pairs:

 puppet-sign.exe --generate-signing-key --alias MyApp